containers/common/docs/containers.conf.5.md

 Disabling this can save memory.

 **env**=[]
-Environment variables to be used when running the container engine.
+Environment variables to be used when running the container engine (e.g., Podman, Buildah).
 For example "http_proxy=internal.proxy.company.com".
 Note these environment variables will not be used within the container.
 Set the env section under [containers] table, if you want to set environment variables for the container.